ruby-grape/grape/README.md

 }
 ````

-The returned hash is a `ActiveSupport::HashWithIndifferentAccess` instance.
+The returned hash is a `ActiveSupport::HashWithIndifferentAccess` hash.

 ```ruby
   declared(params)[:user] == declared(params)['user']